Konichiwawa/Rockbuster-Movie-Rental-Analysis/README.md

 The objective of this project is to help preprare Rockbuster before it can launch its online movie rental service.
 A business analysis must be conducted to answer any key business questions from different departments of the company and to help plan for the launch.

 # Data
 The Rockbsuter's data consists of information including payment, rental, and customer.
-There are a total of 15 tables containing their specific information when imported to RDBMS and is documented in the data dictionary.
+There are a total of 15 tables containing their specific information when imported to RDBMS and they are documented in the data dictionary.

 # Steps & Tools
 DbVisualizer was used to extract ERD diagram to create a data dictionary for the data.